Points To Remember While Taking The GED From New Jersey

 - You should not be enrolled in a high school.

 - You should not already have a high school diploma.

-If you fulfill all the afore-mentioned criteria then you are eligible to take the GED in NJ.
-However, before you appear for the test, there are certain other features of GED in NJ that you should know and they are as follows:
+If you fulfill all the afore-mentioned criteria then you are eligible to take the examination.
+However, before you appear for the test, there are certain other features that you should know and they are as follows:

-- You can take the GED in NJ is in either English or Spanish.
+- You can take the test in either English or Spanish.
 However, if you appear for the examination in Spanish then you will have to appear for separate English as Second Language (ESL) examination.

-- Unlike other states the scores of GED in NJ is valid only up to the release of the next series of examination.
+- Unlike other states the scores are valid only up to the release of the next series of examination.